How to Fight a Murder Charge

 Prosecutors frequently file an array of charges against a suspected murderer in order to “make something stick.”
 The prosecutor usually thinks that he or she should simply accuse the defendant of all possible crimes that may have been committed (instead of simply charging the defendant with the crimes that the evidence supports).
 Motions to dismiss improper or unsupported charges can come at nearly any stage of the criminal proceeding.
 Successful dismissal of certain charges can drastically reduce the possible penalties that an accused person may face.
 They may also effectively force a prosecutor to offer a better plea deal.

-At Spolin Law P.C., our Los Angeles murder defense lawyers will file these and other motions when applicable.
-Call our criminal defense law firm for a review of your case to determine which, if any, legal motions are appropriate for your defense.
+Experienced Los Angeles murder defense lawyers will file these and other motions when applicable.
+Contact a qualified criminal defense law firm for a review of your case to determine which, if any, legal motions are appropriate in your defense.

 1. How to Fight Homicide Charges